Jettngin/Jettngin.github.io/_projects/D&D.md

    </div>
 </div>
 <div class="caption">
-    Finished Screen
+    Finished DM Screen with felted bottom, metal corners, hinges, and knobs
 </div>

-And no D&D section is complete without a couple of painted Miniatures!
+and no D&D section is complete without a couple of painted Miniatures!

 <div class="row">